wuyichen24/coding-interview/docs/data-structure/array/Array.md

 ```

 ## Strategies
-- The problem is related to calculate the sum of sub-array, consider to use prefix sum array.
+- The problem is related to calculate the sum of subarray, consider to use prefix sum array.

 ## Common topics
 - Subarray (a contiguous non-empty sequence)